soapwong703/i18n-gs/README.md

 5. Click "+ Create Service Account" and follow the steps to create service account
 6. Save the generated JSON credential file to local (or your project root folder)
 7. Update the configuration file
+8. Go to the Google Spreadsheet you plan to use
+9. Share Editor permission to the service account in your Google Spreadsheet

 # Configuration